makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

 * models fine-tuned on in-language monolingual data often perform more similarly across languages (Clark+ 2020; Hu+ 2020)

-* standard token-level MLM pre-training produces representations are of limited use for cross-lingual sentence retrieval, as evidenced by the
+* standard token-level MLM pre-training produces representations of limited use for cross-lingual sentence retrieval, as evidenced by the
   * comparatively poor performance of the mBERT and XLM-R models
 * Fine-tuning on sentence-level tasks (Phang+ 2020; Fang+ 2020) can mitigate